BinitaBharati/jmschirp/README.md

 ## Installation
-* Download the &lt;jmschirp tar file link&gt;
+* Download the artifact from https://sourceforge.net/projects/jmschirp/
-* Extract the tar to a desired location.
+* Extract the tar/zip to a desired location.
 * cd to the extracted root dircetory.
 * Open the README.txt file for further instructions.